Canal House Thin and Chewy Chocolate Chip Cookies

 - 8 ounces chocolate chips

 *It seems like a lot, but go for it…I even use salted butter, and the cookies are not too salty.

-- Preheat the oven to 350ºF.
-Line baking sheets with parchment paper.
+- Line baking sheets with parchment paper.
 Combine the butter, brown sugar, granulated sugar, vanilla bean paste, and salt in the bowl of a standing mixer fitted with the paddle attachment.
 Mix on medium-high speed until light, about 3 minutes.
 Add the eggs and mix on medium speed until blended, about 2 minutes.

 - Whisk the flour and baking soda together, then add to the dough, continuing to mix on medium speed for 2 minutes.
 Stir in the chocolate chips.
 Using a spatula, quickly mix the dough, scraping down the sides and bottom of the bowl.

-- Place the balls, about 4 inches apart, onto the parchment-lined baking sheets.
+- Preheat the oven to 350ºF.
+Once heated, place the balls, about 4 inches apart, onto the parchment-lined baking sheets.
 Bake until golden brown, 10–11 minutes.
 Let the cookies cool for 5 minutes before transferring them to a wire rack to cool.